Glossary of useful terms and definitions

 Of course, having difficulty meeting your repayment obligations may be a reflection of more deep-seated financial issues.
 Many home owners feel the strain when faced with unexpected expenses, multiple credit card debts or rising interest rates.
 The additional pressure on the household budget can become too much to bear and people may have difficulty prioritising their spending.
 If you’re experiencing financial difficulty, some options that may be available to you include:

-If you need to discuss your current home loan repayment options, please call RAMS on 13 RAMS that's 13 7267.
-Fees, conditions, limitations and lending criteria apply.
-This information is of a general nature only and is not to be relied upon as being appropriate or suitable for your particular circumstances.
+If you need to discuss your current home loan repayment options, please call RAMS on 13 RAMS that's 13 7267 to talk about your hardship options.

 The money you pay on exchange of contracts as part of your initial contribution to the purchase of your home.
 This could be between 5 and 10% of the purchase price.
-You could also pay your deposit by way of Deposit Bond.
+You could also pay your deposit by way of Deposit Bond, if acceptable to the vendor.

-A deposit bond acts as a substitute for the cash deposit in between signing a contract and settlement and can be issued for all or part of the deposit amount required, up to 10% of the purchase price.
+A deposit bond acts as a substitute for the cash deposit in between signing a contract and settlement and can be issued for all or part of the deposit amount required, up to 10% of the purchase price, if acceptable to the vendor.
 At settlement, the purchaser is required to pay the full purchase price including the deposit.

 The various costs your solicitor or conveyancer has to pay to other organisations and bodies on your behalf, for example, search fees and stamp duty/ land tax.
 Your solicitor or conveyancer will itemise the disbursements on the invoice they send you.